Q: What is cryonics?

 That is the argument for why cryonics should work, even though it is not reversible today.

-It should also be realized based on point 3 that people in the early stages of what is considered death today will merely be in cardiac arrest to future physicians, and will be "coded" for resuscitation.
+It should also be realized based on point 3 that most people who have just been declared legally dead today will merely be in cardiac arrest to future physicians, and will be "coded" for resuscitation.
 Today's limit of 4 to 6 minutes for resuscitation without brain injury will likely expand to an hour or more in the future.
 That is why people are cryopreserved even if prompt cardiopulmonary support is not possible.

 | top |